Question

 Technical

-Perfect for technical environments where you connected different systems, teams, or processes, especially in IT or engineering contexts
+Best for technical environments where you connected different systems, teams, or processes.
+Shows technical communication skills.

 Communicated